Leathley

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 The name Leathley originates from the old English meaning 'slope wood/clearing' referring to the rural nature of the landscape.

 History

-From information transcribed from the early 1820s the Church and school in the parish of Leathley was described:
+From information transcribed from the early 1820s St Oswald's Church, Leathley and the school in the parish of Leathley were described: